market compass

 10. Adjusting and Optimizing Your Plan

-• Reallocating budget to high-performing channels
+• Reallocate budget to high-performing channels

-• Refining your messaging based on audience feedback
+• Update messaging based on audience feedback

-• Experimenting with new marketing tactics or technologies
+• Test new tactics or technologies

 11. Conclusion